EGYPT

 -

-Pictures: You will need flash to photograph inside monuments.
-You do need special permission from the Ministry of Culture and information to take pictures in the Egyptian Museum, and some of the Tombs.
-Remember to keep your camera in a plastic bag to protect it from the fine sand and dust all over.
+Pictures: You will need a flash to photograph inside monuments.
+You need special permission from the Ministry of Culture and information to take pictures in the Egyptian Museum and some of the Tombs.
+Remember to keep your camera in a plastic bag to protect it from the fine sand and dust.

-NOTE: You CANNOT photograph bridges, dams, ports, airports and other restricted areas that are clearly marked.
+NOTE: You CANNOT photograph bridges, dams, ports, airports, and other restricted areas that are marked.
 Expect to pay small tips for pictures or video filming.

 Health Tip: Hydrate, hydrate, hydrate.
 Do not leave your hotel each day without having plenty of water on hand.
-While it may be dry, it is HOT outside and it's important to drink water often.
-In addition, don't forget to pack plenty of travel size kleenex.
-Toilet paper is seldom in stalls – an attendant may provide it as you enter, for a tip.
+While it may be dry, it is HOT outside, and it's essential to drink water often.
+In addition, don't forget to pack plenty of travel-size Kleenex.
+Toilet paper is seldom in stalls – an attendant may provide it as you enter for a tip.
 Do not flush paper – deposit it in the bin next to the toilet.

 Empowering you to live well + travel!